Today is Dear Diary Day, a perfect time to introduce the Food and Activity Diary (or Journal).

 2. Record the foods and the amounts of everything you eat and drink, even one grape.
 Don’t forget to weigh or measure your food.
 In time, you will be able to guess the size, but for now make sure you have a kitchen scale, measuring cups, and measuring spoons.

+3. Be honest.
 Do not write down a carrot when you just ate a hot fudge sundae.

 Record foods right after eating, otherwise you may forget.